"An insider’s view of Defense Base Act Law, with no sugar coating. No lawyer talk, no double talk. Ever."

 When did you make the connection (or suspect there may have been a connection) between the death and the decedent's being overseas as a civilian contractor?

 The bottom line

 The first thing I suggest that you do is get a copy of my 5 Star book - Win Your Defense Base Act Case.
-The seasoned thing you should do is find the best, honest Defense Base Act lawyer that will agree to take your case.
+The next thing you should do is find the best, honest Defense Base Act lawyer that will agree to take your case.
+(I cover how you should do this in my book).
 I suggest you have your lawyer file your Defense Base Act claim for you.

 Feeling a bit overwhelmed.
 Learn more about the DBA law system in an easy to understand way by getting a FREE copy of my book, Win Your Defense Base Act Case here.

 This is a MUST READ book on the Defense Base Act